custom-components/ble_monitor/info.md

     report_unknown: False
 ```

-Note: The encryptors parameter is only needed for LYWSD03MMC.
+Note: The encryptors parameter is only needed for sensors, for which it is [pointed](#supported-sensors) that their messages are encrypted.

 ### Configuration Variables